Minor Surgery Clinic

 Teenage Booster: Age 13 - 16.
 A booster of Diphtheria, Tetanus and Polio (DTP) is required to complete the childhood schedule.
 This booster is NOT given in school so an appointment should be made with the practice nurse.

-Flu-Jab and Pneumococcal:& Offered to all patients aged 65 years and to those patients at risk.
+Flu-Jab and Pneumococcal: Offered to all patients aged 65 years and over and to those patients at risk.
 The flu jab is required annually whereas the pneumococcal is usually given once only.
 Please ask at reception for details.

 Holiday Vaccinations: A DOUBLE APPOINTMENT with the practice nurse is required AT LEAST TWO WEEKS PRIOR TO TRAVEL.
 Hepatitis A, Typhoid and DTP are free of charge.
 A fee is required for Hep B vaccinations.
 Malaria medications are NOT prescribed as an NHS prescription but on a PRIVATE PRESCRIPTION.
 We suggest you speak to a pharmacist about any malarial medications as costs vary.